Infinitely many reducts of homogeneous structures: Corollaries

-\begin{theorem} The lattice of first-order definable reducts of the pointed homogeneous vector space $(\ff_p^\omega,C )$ contains an infinite ascending chain.
+\begin{theorem} The lattice of first-order definable reducts of the pointed homogeneous vector space $(\ff_p^\omega,C )$ contains an infinite descending chain.
 In particular $(\ff_p^\omega,C )$ has infinitely many first-order definable reducts. \end{theorem}

-\begin{corollary} The lattice of first-order definable reducts of the pointed homogeneous vector space over a finite field $\ff_q$ contains an infinite ascending chain.
+\begin{corollary} The lattice of first-order definable reducts of the pointed homogeneous vector space over a finite field $\ff_q$ contains an infinite descending chain.
 In particular $(\ff_q^\omega,C )$ has infinitely many first-order definable reducts. \end{corollary}

 \begin{proof} Let $p$ be the characteristic of the field $\ff_q$.
-The structure $(\ff_q^\omega,C , +)$, where we consider only the addition as an operation is isomorphic to the vector space $(\ff_p^\omega,C )$.
+The structure $(\ff_q^\omega,C , +)$, where we consider only the addition as an operation, is a reduct of the pointed vector space, and is isomorphic to the vector space $(\ff_p^\omega,C )$.
 The statement follows from Theorem~\ref{infred} and Theorem~\ref{infredp}. \end{proof}

+These results can also be shown using an analogue of the Reed--Muller construction; we do not pursue this further.